PAIDiPaidThis.com

 Why the price varies so much

-The surgery is a fixed event, but recovery is a spectrum.
+The surgery itself is a fixed event, but recovery is a spectrum.
 A young, calm dog that heals cleanly needs little beyond the routine recheck x-ray and some pain relief.
 An older or heavier dog, or one that does too much too soon, may need extra imaging, longer courses of medication and several physiotherapy or hydrotherapy sessions.
 Whether your practice includes the six-week x-ray and rechecks in the original price makes a real difference, so two identical-looking quotes can end up hundreds apart once aftercare is counted.
 Complications, though uncommon, are the biggest wildcard.
+Who owns the practice matters too: the CMA found corporate-owned practices charge 18.3% more on average than independents, and that gap can widen further across a multi-month aftercare programme where every recheck and session is billed.
+Region plays a part as well, with practices in more expensive areas passing on higher overheads, and the market as a whole has moved a long way in a short time, vet prices rose 63% between 2016 and 2023, so what a friend paid a few years ago is not a reliable guide to what you'll be quoted today.

 How to pay less

-• Ask up front exactly what the surgical quote covers and what recovery costs sit on top of it.
+• Ask up front exactly what the surgical quote covers and what recovery costs sit on top of it, in writing if you can.

 • Follow the rest and lead-only rules strictly.
 Reinjury from overdoing it is the most expensive mistake owners make.